 No audiences, but concerts streamed to the world.
 This is a moment in classical music history

 16 March 2020, 21:51 | Updated: 13 October 2020, 11:35

 At a time of profound upheaval, music is being made not for an audience, but for the world.

-Last night, Bach Collegium Japan performed Bach’s St. John Passion at the Cologne Philharmonic.
+Back in March 2020, Bach Collegium Japan performed Bach’s St. John Passion at the Cologne Philharmonic.
 The performance was full of passion and the highest artistry.
 At the end of the final chorale, orchestra, choir, soloists and conductor turned and bowed, but very poignantly, there was no sound or ovation to be heard.